 - In some cases, members affected by negative formulary changes (including new prior authorization or step therapy requirements) from one contract year to the next

 The transition policy applies to:

-- Part D drugs not on the plan's formulary
+- Part D drugs that are not on the plan's formulary

-- Part D Drugs on a plan's formulary that require prior authorization or step therapy
+- Part D Drugs that are on a plan's formulary but prior authorization or step therapy

-- Members who are effective as of November 1st or December 1st and were receiving a drug that was formulary, and beginning the new plan year the drug will be non-formulary
+- Members who are effective as of November 1st or December 1st and were receiving a drug that was on the formulary, and beginning the new plan year the drug will no longer be on the formulary